FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality Assessment: Experiments

 \textbf{Results.} Analysis of the results in \autoref{table5_vlm_pf} shows that supervised fine-tuning delivers an order-of-magnitude improvement in text-generation quality compared to the pretrained model, yet only yields marginal improvements in consistency of action scoring.
 The results show significant improvement in semantic alignment between fitness terminology and visual entities---\textit{not covered in mainstream video understanding datasets, but covered in our dataset}.
-However, $R‑l2$ decreases by less than 2\%, indicating that the current fine‑tuning strategy optimizes the language‐generation head and contributes minimally to the regression head, which relies on fine‑grained pose differences.
+Importantly, across all three evaluation configurations, Qwen consistently achieves the best overall performance, even surpassing larger models such as MiniCPM.
+In addition, prompt engineering brings moderate but noticeable improvements over the pretrained baseline, further validating the benefit of simple adaptation strategies before full fine-tuning.
+However, $R-\ell_2$ decreases by less than 2\%, indicating that the current fine-tuning strategy optimizes the language‐generation head and contributes minimally to the regression head, which relies on fine-grained pose differences.
 While current VLMs still underperform specialized AQA models in precise action scoring, their ability to generate natural, professional action descriptions offers a viable path for integrating VideoQA task with AQA task.
+For more detailed analysis, please refer to the \supplementaryb.